Virtual Business Center

 Revised Safer at Home Order Requirements for Businesses

-The Los Angeles County Department of Public Health extended the Safer at Home order through May 15th.
+The Los Angeles County Department of Public Health extended the Safer at Home order.
 Non-essential businesses and activities will remain closed, and physical distancing and face coverings for workers and customers are required.
 All workers who work at essential businesses or perform essential services must wear face coverings over their noses and mouths while performing their work.
 These face coverings must be provided by the employer at the employer’s expense.
 Essential businesses have until 11:59 p.m. on April 15 to implement this new requirement.

 Additionally, all customers and visitors of essential businesses must wear face coverings over their noses and mouths.
 The face coverings should not be medical-grade masks or N95 respirators reserved for healthcare workers and other first responders.
 Instead, the general public should wear fabric coverings, such as scarves and bandana coverings, or single-use face coverings.
 All workers required to wear face coverings must wash any reusable face coverings daily for the health and safety of themselves and others.
 Single-use face coverings must be properly discarded into trash receptacles.